sarahAljuhani2/Data-Exploration-and-Visualization/README.md

+The project is about data exploration and visualization of Olympic Games data.
+Here are the steps involved in the project:

 • Data extraction:
 The dataset utilized for our analysis is sourced from Kaggle.
 The dataset with 70,000 rows encompasses a wealth of information about the Olympics, including historical data, details about host cities, participating nations, and